Sciatica Treatment in Melbourne

 (Anatomy of sciatic nerve from the spinal cord down to the dorsum of the foot)

 Who in Melbourne is most at risk of Sciatica?

 - Occupation: individuals who spend long periods sitting, are required to bend/twist or lift heavy objects continuously are placed at a greater risk of lower back and disc injuries which may affect the sciatic nerve

 - Age: if people haven’t regularly maintained proper spinal health by maintenance Chiropractic check-ups it can ultimately lead to spine degeneration (arthritis) and spur formation which can constrict nerves of the lower back

-- Obesity: as our body weight increases (usually abdominal weight) it places more and more load on the joints of the spine, this process not only increases the likelihood of spine degeneration but it may cause your spine to adapt and change position causing nerve irritation
+- Obesity: as our body weight increases (usually abdominal weight) it places more and more load on the joints of the spine, this process not only increases the likelihood of spinal degeneration but it may cause your spine to adapt and change position causing nerve irritation

 (Dr. Peter Vrakatselis performing a side-lying adjustment on patient with sciatic pain)

 There are a variety of treatment modalities effective at managing symptoms of sciatica.
 Generally speaking, Chiropractors & Physiotherapists are the most sought after for these types of problems.
 Sciatica is usually managed with a variety of different treatment methods which can include painkillers, muscle relaxers, physical therapy, traction devices, exercises and in severe cases surgery.
 Chiropractic offers a drug-free option, which in certain cases may be effective in managing sciatica.

 (One of our chiropractors using flexion distraction table to manage Sciatica)